9r3i/aipkg/manual/ext/hmloh.md

 ```

 ## Namespaces (Items)
-these are namespaces that can be used:
+These are namespaces that can be used:
 - seeds
 - crops
 - flowers